Skip to content

 • SWR changes when you move the coax or touch the rig.

-• RF in the shack (hot mic, audio distortion, computer glitches).
+• RF in the shack: hot mic, audio distortion, USB or CAT glitches.

 • Receive noise changes dramatically when you reposition the coax.

-• Pattern seems odd or inconsistent compared to expectations.
+• The pattern seems odd, unstable, or inconsistent compared to expectations.

-Best quick test: measure current on the outside of the coax with a clamp-on RF current meter (or a simple coax current probe).
+Best quick test: measure current on the outside of the coax with a clamp-on RF current meter or coax current probe.
 If you see significant RF current there, you’ve found the real “unbalance.”

 Accurate one-liner

-An off-center-fed dipole is an asymmetrical dipole that is still a balanced radiator in principle, but it is more prone to common-mode feedline currents when fed with coax... so the reliable fix is a 4:1 UNUN for impedance transformation followed by a 1:1 current balun (choke) to keep the feedline out of the antenna.
+An off-center-fed dipole is an asymmetrical dipole that is still a two-terminal radiator in principle, but it is more prone to common-mode feedline current when fed with coax.
+The reliable fix is a 4:1 UNUN for impedance transformation followed by a 1:1 current balun / choke to keep the feedline out of the antenna.

 Takeaway

-• Off-center-fed describes where you feed the dipole, not whether it’s “unbalanced” in the monopole/end-fed sense.
+• Off-center-fed describes where you feed the dipole, not whether it is “unbalanced” in the monopole/end-fed sense.

 • The real issue people observe is usually common-mode current on the coax, which makes the system behave unpredictably and convinces them the antenna is “unbalanced.”